Projects currently in process.

 The Community Plan is the official plan for land use and transportation in Los Osos which determines how the community will grow and develop over the next 20 years.
 The update will focus on protecting resources and providing adequate infrastructure.

-The Planning Commission Recommended Plan is now available for public review:
+The Board of Supervisors Adopted Plan is now available for public review:

 The County is seeking a programmatic incidental take permit from the US Fish and Wildlife Service.
 The County, as the applicant, is requesting a permit term of 25 years to authorize take of covered species associated with covered activities in the Habitat Conservation Plan area, which is approximately 3,560 acres bounded by the Los Osos Urban Reserve Line.
 As the permittee, the County will have the ability to issue certificates of inclusion to confer incidental take coverage to landowners and other entities as long as their activities are included on the incidental take permit(s).